sundaramkumar/Live-Radio/README.md

 # Live Radio

+A Live Radio player works in both Android, iOS platforms

 ## To get started clone the repo and do

 - flutter pub get

 ## TODO

-fetch artwork from player api
+- fetch artwork from player api
-better ui
+- better ui
-border radius for radio station image find a station is offline - implemented the method, but shows always once a state is changed
+- border radius for radio station image
+- find a station is offline - implemented the method, but shows always once a state is changed

 ## Screenshots